alecokas/flux-vae/README.md

 # flux-vae
-This repository accompanies my blog post "Convolutional VAE in Flux" where look at variational autoencoders and do a walk-through demo of a [Flux](https://fluxml.ai/) implementation of convolutional VAE on the FashionMNIST benchmark dataset.
+This repository accompanies my blog post "Convolutional VAE in Flux" where we take a look at variational autoencoders and do a walk-through demo of a [Flux](https://fluxml.ai/) implementation of a convolutional VAE using the FashionMNIST benchmark dataset.

 ## Training
 You can train the model directly from these scripts by running the following in your terminal: